Full body integrative massage

 Guided by my intuition and your feedback, practiced on a massage table, generally disrobed and draped, these sessions may integrate various techniques from my training (swedish, deep tissue, myofascial release, thai, shiatsu, pre-natal, etc…)

-Practiced in loose fitting clothes on the ground or a mat, this technique emphasises compressions and assisted stretches and supported movements.
+Practiced in loose fitting clothes on the ground or a mat, this technique emphasizes compressions and assisted stretches and supported movements.
 Great for increasing some range of motion, or for clients who’d rather not disrobe.

 Chair / seated massage